TableCheck-Labs/software-engineering-career-ladder/antipatterns.md

 ![rain-man](https://github.com/TableCheck-Labs/software-engineering-career-ladder/assets/10506366/17c416db-eb59-42af-a1ab-68589401732f)

 Often faces difficulties in effective collaboration due to limited interpersonal skills, making it challenging to build positive working relationships with colleagues.
-The Rain Man is a frequent trope (aka "grey beards") that can understand any system without ever looking at any code.
+The Rain Man is a frequent trope that can understand any system without ever looking at any code.

 ## The Perfectionist